hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 accessing attribute values, which are the actual data that was found in the configuration, state, or plan.

-The next-generation provider development framework separates these two concepts, and allows provider developers to implement their own attribute types and attribute values.
+The provider development framework separates these two concepts, and allows provider developers to implement their own attribute types and attribute values.
 It also has a built-in suite of generic attribute type and attribute value implementations that a provider developer can use.

 ## Unknown and Null